 Can data science predict the results of an election?

-Dr Chris Hanretty, Reader in Politics at the University of East Anglia, thinks so.
+Dr Chris Hanretty, former Reader in Politics at the University of East Anglia, thinks so.

 Working with Dr Ben Lauderdale of the London School of Economics and Dr Nick Vivyan of Durham University, Dr Hanretty is developing a model to forecast the 2017 UK general election results.

 Back in 2015 the team used a similar forecasting methodology which - like almost every UK poll - produced a flawed forecast, failing to forsee the outcome.

 Most forecasting models use a select number of national polls to get an idea of how voters' minds have changed since the last election, then extrapolate to predict the picture at a local level.
 Polling information goes in, seat tallies come out.

 Dr Hanretty’s method was different.
 He set out to create, for the first time, a model that makes predictions on a constituency-by-constituency basis.
 In doing so, he flipped the traditional input/output on its head, by instead starting with constituency predictions and working up to the national picture.

 What follows is a summary of the process underpinning this unique 2015 forecasting model.
 For those who want the complete and unabridged version - beta distributions, logit transforms and all - visit http://electionforecast.co.uk.